-An issue is likely to put your customer in a bit of pickle and they might allege you, your brand, service level, and the products too in rage.
-To control, satisfy, and retain them for the long term is the true essence and end result of successful CSAT strategy and reduced AHT.
+An issue is likely to put your customer in a bit of a pickle and they might allege you, your brand, service level, and the products too in rage.
+To control, satisfy, and retain them for the long term is the true essence and end result of a successful CSAT strategy and reduced AHT.

 What is AHT?

 AHT or Average Handling Time is the call center metric that takes into consideration average time by a single agent on a single query.
 This includes complaints received via mail, messages, and calls as well.

 This is the time bracket right since a complaint ticket is successfully raised up until it is fully resolved and closed by both agents and the users leaving no hoops jumped.